-Aareal Bank AG (Aareal), headquartered in Wiesbaden, Germany, is a CRE lending specialist, active in Europe, North America and, to a limited degree, in Asia.
+Aareal, headquartered in Wiesbaden, Germany, is a CRE lending specialist, active in Europe, North America and, to a limited degree, in Asia.
 The bank focuses on corporate real estate clients, with no direct retail business either in its lending or funding activities.

 Additionally, the group offers consultancy, IT/digital services and transaction banking activities to clients in the housing and commercial property industries.
-As of year-end 2019, the group's reported total assets amounted to €40.1 billion and it employed around 2790 persons.
+As of June 2020, the group's reported total assets amounted to €43.3 billion and it employed around 2900 persons.

-Weighted Macro Profile of Strong+
+Weighted Macro Profile of Strong +

-Because of Aareal Bank's international CRE finance activities, the bank's assigned Strong+ Weighted Macro Profile is reflective of its worldwide activities, primarily focused on the United States of America (Aaa stable), which displays a Very Strong- Macro Profile, as well as other countries with a less benign operating environment, in particular the United Kingdom (Aa2 negative) and Italy (Baa3 stable).
+Because of Aareal's international CRE finance activities, the bank's assigned Strong + Weighted Macro Profile is reflective of its worldwide activities, primarily focused on the United States of America (Aaa stable), which displays a Very Strong - Macro Profile, as well as other countries with a less benign operating environment, in particular the United Kingdom (Aa3 stable) and Italy (Baa3 stable).